Love the One You're With

 "Love the One You're With" is a song by American folk rock musician Stephen Stills.
-It was released as the lead single from his debut self-titled studio album in November 1970.
+It was released in November 1970 as the lead single from his debut self-titled studio album (1970).
 The song, inspired by a remark Stills heard from musician Billy Preston, became his biggest hit single, peaking at No. 14 on the Billboard Hot 100 in early 1971.

-David Crosby and Graham Nash, Stills' fellow members of Crosby, Stills & Nash, provide background vocals on the song.
-The song was also recorded by other pop musicians, notably the Isley Brothers, The Meters, Bucks Fizz, Luther Vandross, Bob Seger and Richard Clapton.
+David Crosby and Graham Nash, Stills's fellow members of Crosby, Stills & Nash, provided background vocals on the song.
+Rita Coolidge, her sister Priscilla Jones, and John Sebastian also provided background vocals.
+The song was later recorded by various artists including the Isley Brothers, The Meters, Bucks Fizz, Luther Vandross, Firefall, and Bob Seger.

 Background

 Stills wrote the song after being inspired by the tag line — "If you can't be with the one you love, love the one you're with" which was a frequent remark by musician Billy Preston.
 Stills explained in 1991: "This song has been very good to me.
 The title came from a party with Billy Preston.
-I asked him if I could pinch this line he had, and he said, 'Sure.'
+The I asked him if I could pinch this line he had, and he said, 'Sure.'
 So I took the phrase and wrote a song around it.
 It's a good times song, just a bit of fun.
 My favorite part is the steel drums.
 I played them before a little bit but I just kept diddling around till I found the right notes."
+Billy Preston may have been familiar with the song "When I'm Not Near the Girl I Love" from the 1947 Musical Finian's Rainbow which has the line "When I can't be with the girl I love, I love the girl I'm with".